teewat888/React-Practice-Code-Challenge/README.md

 1. Navigate to `sushi-saga-client` and run `json-server --watch db.json`
 2. Navigate to `http://localhost:3000/sushis` to confirm delivery of sushi!

 ### Client

 Just as all good sushi needs a firm base of delicious rice, we've given you quite a bit of code to start off your frontend!

+1. Run `npm install` to download the dependencies
+2. Run `npm start` to start your React application on `http://localhost:3001`

 This will be located within the `sushi-saga-client` directory of this repo.
 Inside are all the components you'll need, as well as instructions as to where and how to render those components properly.